 C3H8(g)+5O2(g)→3CO2(g)+4H2O(g)

-Combustion reactions can be of two types depending on the amount of oxygen that is available for the reaction.
+Combustion reactions can be of two types depending on the amount of oxygen available.

 Key Takeaways